Calbabreaker/chat-box/README.md

 npm start
 ```

-You might want to edit the .env to your likings (explenation in .env_sample)
+You might want to edit the .env to your likings (explanation in .env_sample)

 ## LICENSE